 I have been trained in a variety of models including: psychodynamic, internal family systems, relational, and cognitive behavioral techniques.
-Most recently, the bulk of my work is trauma-informed, relying heavily on attachment-based models of therapy, as well as sensorimotor, mindfulness, and neurobiologically informed interventions.
+Most recently, the bulk of my work is trauma-informed, relying heavily on attachment-based models of therapy, as well as sensorimotor, mindfulness, and neurologically informed interventions.
 I am particularly fond of the extensive body of work and expertise of Dr. Janina Fisher, one of the well-respected pioneers in the effective treatment of complex trauma.

-I believe healing is possible whether you have a complex trauma history or not, whether you are LGBTQ, racially or ethnically diverse, and/or whether you are a couple, family, or individual.
+I believe healing is possible for anyone who wants it to be possible.
 I have extensive experience working with individuals, couples and families with an array of struggles (predominately major depression, anxiety, relationship struggles, and childhood trauma,) and am whole-heartedly committed to helping you build a relationship with yourself that can afford you the ability to self-soothe, love, work, and play in ways that may not have been imaginable to you before.
-I have patients often times tell me that they never thought they would ever get to the place that they arrive- often skeptical that they could ever feel differently than they do when they first step into my office- and then fortified when it gradually happens as they begin to learn to tap into the wholeness and resourcefulness within themselves.
+The individuals in my practice often times tell me that they never thought they would ever get to the place that they arrive- often skeptical that they could ever feel differently than they do when they first step into my office- and then fortified when it gradually happens as they begin to learn to tap into the wholeness and resourcefulness within themselves.

 Please do not hesitate to contact me.
 I am happy to answer any questions you may have about the nature of therapy, my approach, and/or whether or not therapy with me may be of benefit to you.
 I know, from both a personal and professional level, that the right, informed help can make a world of difference.
 Where there is a will, there is a way.
 All you need is you.